Jim Oberstar

-James Louis Oberstar (September 10, 1934 – May 3, 2014) was an American politician and Congressman who served in the United States House of Representatives from 1975 to 2011.
+James Louis Oberstar (September 10, 1934 – May 3, 2014) was an American politician and congressman who served in the United States House of Representatives from 1975 to 2011.
 Hailing from Minnesota and a member of the state's local Democratic–Farmer–Labor Party, he represented the northeastern eighth congressional district, which included the cities of Duluth, Brainerd, Grand Rapids, International Falls, and Hibbing, within an area of Minnesota known as the Iron Range.
 He chaired the House Transportation and Infrastructure Committee from 2007 until his departure, having been the ranking minority member since 1995.
 In November 2010, he was defeated by a margin of 4,407 votes by Republican Chip Cravaack.
-He had the longest tenure of any Congressman from Minnesota.
+He had the longest tenure of any member of Congress from Minnesota.

 Early life, education and career

 Oberstar was born in Chisholm, Minnesota, and on his deathbed, he still owned his original family home in Chisholm.
 His father Louis, of German ancestry, was an iron ore miner and the first card-carrying member of the United Steelworkers (USW) on the Iron Range of Minnesota.
 Oberstar also has Slovenian ancestry.

 Oberstar graduated from Chisholm High School in 1952 and went on to the College of St. Thomas (now the University of St. Thomas) in St. Paul, Minnesota where he received his B.A. degree in 1956.
 He received a master's degree in European Studies from the College of Europe in Bruges, Belgium in 1957, with further study at Université Laval in Sainte-Foy, Quebec, Canada and Georgetown University in Washington, D.C.

 He spent four years as a civilian language teacher in the United States Marine Corps, teaching English to Haitian military personnel and French to American Marine officers and noncommissioned officers.

 He served on the staff of Minnesota's 8th District U.S. Representative John Blatnik for 12 years, from 1963 to 1974, rising to chief of staff.
 He was also the administrator of the Committee on Public Works for the U.S. House of Representatives from 1971 to 1974.